+INCOME INVESTING

+INCOME-PAYING FUNDS

+- AN ALTERNATIVE TO

+CASH-BASED SAVINGS

+MGP (Employee Benefits) Limited

+16 The Courtyard, Common Lane, Culcheth, Warrington WA3 4HA

+Fax: 01925 764871

+Email: enquiries@mgpeb.co.uk

+Web: www.mgpeb.co.uk

+GUIDE TO INCOME INVESTING

+Income-paying funds - an alternative to cash-based savings

+Investing for income means choosing assets that are able to provide you with a regular income.
+This is in contrast to investing for growth, which focuses on how much your assets could gain in value.
+In our Guide to Income Investing, we consider the main investment asset classes that are used to generate a regular income.

-MGP (Employee Benefits) Limited 16 The Courtyard, Common Lane, Culcheth, Warrington WA3 4HA Tel: 01925 765821 Fax: 01925 764871 Web: www.mgpeb.co.uk Email: enquiries@mgpeb.co.uk Investing for income How certain innate behavioural traits influence our decision-making With historic ultra-low interest rates on savings, many investors over the past decade have turned to income-paying funds as an alternative to cash-based savings.
-Changing life plans and priorities mean we now encounter varying income needs and goals throughout our life and, when investing, certain innate behavioural traits will influence our decision-making.
-For many people seeking to generate income from savings, the ten years since the financial crisis in 2007/08 have been a major challenge.
-SEEKING INCOME Our reasons for seeking income tend to shift throughout life.
-Shorter-term goals, such as supporting a business start-up or funding children's education, may be a priority in earlier years before making way for a longer-term focus on boosting retirement income and providing an adequate cushion for later life.
+People are living longer.
+Simple demographics mean that supplementary income is no longer a luxury - it's a necessity.
+With historic ultra-low interest rates on savings, many investors over the past decade have turned to income-paying funds as an alternative to cash-based savings.

+Changing life plans and priorities mean we now encounter varying income needs and goals throughout our life, and, when investing, certain innate behavioural traits will influence our decision-making.
+For many people seeking to generate income from savings, the years since the financial crisis in 2008 have been a major challenge.

+SEEKING INCOME

+Our reasons for seeking income tend to shift through life.
+Shorter-term goals like supporting a business start-up or funding children's education may be a priority in earlier years, and then make way for a longer-term focus on boosting retirement income and providing an adequate cushion for later life.
 The key is working out how much income you need at each stage, and then finding an appropriate investment strategy to help you meet your goals.

+CLEAR OBJECTIVES

-CLEAR OBJECTIVES It's essential to work out what you need to achieve and to set clear objectives.
+It's essential to work out what you need to achieve and set clear objectives.
 Your savings objectives should reflect the aims of your income plan.
 If you would like to enjoy a reasonable standard of living in retirement, for example, a useful rule of thumb is to try to save enough to provide an income of between half and two thirds of your final salary.
-While some of your expenses may fall when you stop working, such as the cost of commuting and servicing a mortgage, the retirement years could bring greater spending on utilities and healthcare, among other things.
-REDUCE RISK It's important to aim for an income solution that's truly appropriate for your circumstances, objectives, risk attitudes and capacity for loss, rather than simply sticking to what you're familiar with.
+While some of your expenses may fall when you stop working, such as the cost of commuting and servicing a mortgage, the retirement years could bring greater spending on utilities and healthcare, amongst other things.

+REDUCE RISK

+It's important to aim for an income solution that's truly appropriate for your circumstances, objectives, risk attitudes and capacity for loss, rather than simply sticking to what you're familiar with.
 Considering a broad range of investments can help you to reduce risk and increase your chances of achieving your objectives.

+USEFUL ALTERNATIVE

-USEFUL ALTERNATIVE Interest rates on savings accounts have plummeted.
+Interest rates on savings accounts have plummeted.
 In the UK, bank base rates fell to 0.5% in 2009 and stayed there for seven years until they fell even further, to 0.25%, in 2016.
 Government and corporate bonds have offered a useful alternative, but overwhelming demand has driven prices up and yields down.
 Investors in shares have generally fared much better thanks to rising company dividends.
 Although some companies had to cut back their payouts after the financial crisis, dividends as a whole have risen in recent years.

+INCOME CHOICES

-INCOME CHOICES There are various ways in which capital can be used to generate income.
-Each has its pros and cons, and for most people the ideal solution, where possible, is to spread money among several different types of investment, providing a balance and diversifying risk.
+There are various ways in which capital can be used to generate income.
+Each has its pros and cons, and for most people the ideal solution, where possible, is to spread money among several different types of investments, providing a balance and diversifying risk.